jasminecronin/intro-to-cs-I/README.md

-# CPSC 231
-## Introduction to Computer Science for Computer Science Majors I
+# Introduction to Computer Science for Computer Science Majors I

 Coursework for CPSC 231 for the University of Calgary.
 This is made up of small weekly exercises plus 5 larger assignments.